Jahan08/Introduction-to-Molecular-Modeling-in-Drug-Discovery/README.md

    * Docking scores can be used/interpreted categorically
       * Look for trends between docked/active compounds (from the SAR) and docked/inactive compounds.
 A cutoff can be selected in the docking score between active and inactive compounds.
 Ideally, this cutoff will be based on a ROC plot constructed using docking scores for known actives and inactives (decoys).
 This will help to evaluate larger collections of compounds to dock.

-      * For more read them : https://pubs.acs.org/doi/pdf/10.1021/acs.jmedchem.0c02227      file:///Users/nj465/Downloads/Pose+Inspection+Best+Practices.pdf
+      * For more read them : https://pubs.acs.org/doi/pdf/10.1021/acs.jmedchem.0c02227  and Pose+Inspection+Best+Practices.pdf

 * Module 5 : Discuss the Ligand Based Virtual Screening